jscuteri/loan-risk-analysis/README.md

-# Supervised Machine Learning Homework - Predicting Credit Risk
+# Supervised Machine Learning Analyis - Predicting Credit Risk

 In this analysis, I built a machine learning model that attempts to predict whether a loan from LendingClub will become high risk or not.